JParkinson1991/composer-linker-plugin/README.md

     - The name of the custom install directory
     - This path is resolved from the composer.json file.
 - `files` (optional)
-    - The paths to the files within the package to link
-    - Only these paths will be linked
+    - Only these files will be linked
-    - Paths resolved from the package root
-    - Use an object to define source and destination
-        - Key => source
-        - Value => destination
-        - _IMPORTANT: One key value pair per object._
     - If a source file is not found it will be skipped
+    - Using strings to define file mappings
+        - Source and destination are assumed to be the same relative to both package and mapped dir root
+    - Using objects to define file mappings
+        - Key => source (relative to package root)
+        - Value => destination (relative to mapped dir root)
+        - _Multiple mappings can be defined per object_
+        - _Multiple objects can be used to define mappings_

+    - Strings are treat as having the same source and destination
 - `options` (optional)
     - Override the plugin options for this specific package
     - [Available options](#options)